Succulent Care 101

 The age of your plant will determine how much sun it will want.
 Younger plants will want to be in sun to part shade.
 Established* plants will be ok in full sun.
 When outdoors, the amount of water your plants may need can vary dramatically compared to indoors.
 When outdoors in the summer months, check your plants frequently (nearly every day) to see if they have dried out and need water.
 Winter time in warmer and temperate climates, they will likely need to be watered much less frequently.

 If you water regularly, you can consider adding a fertilizer to your routine.
 If you are not seeing too much growth, and the plant may seem stressed, we suggest using Cactus Juice.
-Once a month is typically frequently enough for a healthy happy plant.
+Once a month is typically frequent enough for a healthy happy plant.
 However, if you are treating a stressed plant you can follow a biweekly regime.
 Always follow the instructions of fertilizer you are using.

 How to tell if your succulent is stressed